neonlabsorg/neon-solana-signature-demo/README.md

-# Neon Solana Signature Demo
+# Neon Solana Native Swap Demo

 A demonstration of token swaps in Neon EVM using Solana signature verification, showcasing how users with Solana wallets can interact with EVM smart contracts on Neon EVM.